dumarchie/raku-binaryheap/README.md

 Defined as:

-    method push(BinaryHeap: **@values is raw --> BinaryHeap:D)
+    method push(**@values is raw --> BinaryHeap:D)

 Inserts the provided values into the heap and returns the modified heap.
-Tries to autovivify the invocant if called on an undefined invocant.
+Autovivifies the invocant if called on a container storing or defaulting to a class type object.
 For example:

     my BinaryHeap::MaxHeap $heap;
     $heap.push(42, 11);